 Winston Preparatory School is a community based on understanding.

 Our mission is to facilitate the independence and meaningful participation of students with specific learning disorders through a Continuous Feedback System that develops skill acquisition and the Qualities of a Sustainable and Independent Learner.
-In order to help our students reach their potential we must understand them as a learner and person.
-Winston Prep teachers and leaders should work to assess each individual’s academic, social-emotional and cognitive needs on a daily basis.
-Further, when we endeavor to understand our students and each other we must consider their self-identity (learning profile, racial-ethnic identity, family, sexual orientation, gender preference, religion and other personal identifiers).
+In order to help our students reach their potential, we must understand them as a learner and person.
+Winston Prep teachers and leaders should work to assess each individual’s academic, social-emotional, and cognitive needs on a daily basis.
+Further, when we endeavor to understand our students and each other, we must consider their self-identity (learning profile, racial-ethnic identity, family, sexual orientation, gender preference, religion, and other personal identifiers).
 This way of developing an understanding of each individual also creates culture and community, and allows us to be what some call the “Winston Family”.
 That idea of “Family” is really a reference to a deep sense of community that comes from feeling understood.

-Our work is to help our students pursue their independence, and while we cannot be distracted from that mission we must fully embrace all the dimensions of the individuals in our community.
+Our work is to help our students pursue their independence, and while we cannot be distracted from that mission, we must fully embrace all the dimensions of the individuals in our community.
 A central construct in this endeavor to understand in the social emotional realm is from the framework of the Qualities of a Sustainable and Independent Learner (QSIL).
 Moreover, the development of these qualities is not just an educational tool for students and teachers, but for all of us in the community to use as a framework for self-improvement, modeling, and community building.
 This includes the way our QSIL factors of social responsibility and self-reflection include dimensions of diversity and difference.
 Working to develop the self-reflection capacities and social responsibility of our five hundred and thirty-five students not only moves them all towards their independence, but has the opportunity to make the long-lasting change that the world needs.

 Self-reflective capacities are important because they help us understand others and ourselves.
 We want our students to be able to understand themselves so that they can make effective decisions about their choices, creations, and so that they can be confident in themselves and the path they are on.
 The time and guidance devoted to reflection is not useful unless it leads to understanding.
 Who am I?
 This is a natural question among developing children and teens.
 It is profoundly impacted for our students by some degree of struggle with learning and school and their self-identities.
 We seek to develop this “comprehension” of self, others, and context (family, community, society, etc.) in our students.
 The stakes are quite high in this endeavor because this is where our students learn to value themselves and frame their emotional response to their own strengths, weaknesses and their experience.
 For them to value themselves, be hopeful and make emotional and intellectual growth that is sustainable we must first value them.
 We must be clear and frequent in our messages of hope, value, potential and in the honest analytical feedback about how they can grow and ultimately become independent.
 It is the sense of shared valued goals that brings students, school, and family together at Winston Prep.